 International Indigenous Fashion Week Inc. (IIFW) is a diverse experience blending fashion and music from artists and designers from around the world.
 The stimulating and refreshing

 production includes street wear, eco-friendly & sustainable fashions, and traditional Indigenous designs with a modern day touch.
 IIFW has successfully been a global platform for Indigenous designers in helping them break into the mainstream fashion industry.
-IIFW Inc. is a highly successful and widely recognized event, providing a forum to nurture and celebrate the fashion, modelling and entertainment industry.
+IIFW Inc. is a highly successful and widely recognized event, providing a forum to nurture and celebrate the fashion, modelling, entertainment, and event planning industry.

-Indigenous designers, models and musicians represent the various First Nations from all across Turtle Island, so it is important for IIFW to recognize the rich heritage and history that makes up what Canadian Indigenous culture is today.
+Indigenous designers, models, musicians, and event planners represent the various First Nations from all across Turtle Island, so it is important for IIFW to recognize the rich heritage and history that makes up what Canadian Indigenous culture is today.
 IIFW takes great pride in showcasing the distinct heritage we have as Indigenous people through today’s fashion.

 IIFW Inc.’s goal is to help build and develop self-awareness, self-respect, and self- confidence of emerging Indigenous designers and models so they may share their talents with the world, as well as to encourage our Indigenous youth to open their minds to the opportunities and careers within the fashion industry.
 IIFW Inc. serves to promote Indigenous culture, fashion, art & design by creating greater public awareness of our diverse talents through multimedia, and by providing a progressive environment for our designers to showcase their collections.
-IIFW Inc. also provides a great opportunity for performers, video artists, visual artists and musicians to collaborate on our unique events.
+IIFW Inc. also provides a great opportunity for performers, video artists, visual artists, musicians, and aspiring event planners to collaborate on our unique events.